PaulHalloran/CMIP6_DHWs/README.md

 - using the new global DHW script, I'm processing IPSL  - output will go to processed_native_grid_global
 - processed BCC-CSM2-MR for the two scenarios it was available ssp245 and ssp585

+# Update 6th June
+- Produced DHWS and ann max DHWs for all models on native grid at global scale.
+Copied to /home/shared/for_ben/processed_native_grid_global/